leafygrass/csarch2_s20_g4cs1/README.md

 **Trade-offs:**
 To meet with the 2024-2025 release requirements and limitations of only using Metro Manila vendors, parts such as the CPU, RAM and CPU cooler were chosen for compliance despite better alternatives existing.
-RAM kits are limited to the generation (DDR5), and not by the release date.
-There were more readily available and cheaper ram kits that would have reduced the cost and increased the quality specifications of the PC.
+- RAM kits are limited to the generation (DDR5), and not by the release date.
+There were older cheaper ram kits that would have reduced the cost and increased the quality specifications of the PC.
+Additionally, as the team chose 32gb for future-proofing, we could have chosen a cheaper ram kit and ssd.
 - Certain Intel’s i5 12-13th generation cpus were much more performative than the chosen Intel Ultra CPU.
 - The team did not compromise on the quality of the PSU, despite extremely cheaper options that exist in the market.
 - The team used the cheapest motherboard that supports DDR5 and LGA1700 sockets.
 - Case, Case fans were considered to be not that important to really follow the 2024-2025 release date.

 ---